-Even though there has not been a reported case of a successful Bitcoin hack on a private key, it is recommended to store Bitcoins on a reputable wallet.
+Even though there has not been a reported case of a successful Bitcoin hack on a private key, storing Bitcoin in a reputable wallet has its pros.
 These devices store the private key which is kept secret and offline from the internet, significantly reducing the risk of compromise.

 How Do I Recover My Bitcoin Private Key?